Last Updated: November 1, 2021

 - Eviction records

-Ultimately, what do tenant background checks show depends on the agency and services you choose.
+Ultimately, what tenant background checks show depends on the agency and services you choose.
 Leading credit bureaus such as TransUnion, Equifax, and Experian collect reliable credit data from banks and credit records.
 However, not all screening agencies will employ those.

 As a landlord, it’s a good practice to keep all your tenant background check files for a longer period.
 They can protect you in case somebody decides to accuse you of groundless eviction or discrimination.